mbudnek/google-home-hubitat-community/README.md

 - Current Mode Attribute: The device attribute used to query the device's current operating mode.
 Should always report one of the {Mode} Hubitat Mode values.
 - Minimum Setpoint: The minimum allowed value for the device's setpoint.
 Optional, but must be specified if Maximum Setpoint is specified.
 - Maximum Setpoint: The maximum allowed value for the device's setpoint.
 Optional, but must be specified if Minimum Setpoint is specified.

+### Toggles

+This trait is used for devices that have one or more independently togglable on/off settings.
+For example, a manual override of a thermostat schedule or an engery saving mode on a dryer.
+It can be controlled by saying things like "Hey Google, turn on {toggle} on {device}" or "Hey Google, turn off {device} {toggle}" and can be queried by saying things like "Hey Google, is {device} {toggle} on?".

+Multiple toggles may be defined for a device type, each has all of the parameters defined for the [On/Off trait](#On/Off), as well as the following:

+- Toggle Names: A comma-separated list of names that can be used to control or query this toggle.
+The Google Assistant will accept any of the defined names, but will always respond with the first name in the list.